 The essence of HB 44 is that the state local finance officer in the Department for Local Government notes a compensating tax rate for each local government (KRS 68.245).
 That rate takes into account the amount of growth in terms of property value of the current year.
 The rate is adjusted to provide approximately the same amount of revenue to the local government from the previous tax year.
 New construction is not included in this calculation (KRS 132.010).
-Using that compensating tax rate as a base, the local government can apply any constitutionally allowable rate to the property; however, if the tax rate that the local government decides to levy is anticipated to realize more than 4 percent revenue beyond the amount collected from the previous year (excluding new construction), then the particular rate calculated to realize more than 4 percent revenue is subject to recall as provided in KRS 132.017 (KRS 68.245).
+The local government can apply any constitutionally allowable rate to the property.
 Any tax rate in excess of the compensating tax rate must be discussed in a public hearing (KRS 68.245).
+If the local government decides to levy is anticipated to realize more than 4 percent revenue beyond the amount collected from the previous year (excluding new construction), then the particular rate calculated to realize more than 4 percent revenue is subject to recall as provided in KRS 132.017.